orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
-*Then there is the possibility of the universe allowing physical access to history.
-Or must we always actively preserve?
-Exciting the world would be where preservation would be less costly, but the extend to which we would keep records would border on a disorder.
-We would put version control on the entire universe if we could - that is how much we value history.*
-***[], []***
-***The Future of Preservation, 2054***

----
-### Chapter []
 *An idea's true power comes from its decentralization.
 But don't forget the usefulness of initiating that from a position of centralization.*
 ***[], []***
 ***, 2XXX***